Henry VIII and Anne Boleyn

 Eventually Anne was tried for adultery, which, since Henry was the king, was treason if Henry chose to look at it that way.
 He did so choose, and Anne was beheaded on the green in the Tower of London.
 She was little mourned; in her short reign, she had managed to alienate just about everyone at court.

 Wives Three through Six

-Henry married Jane, and between them they produced the long awaited male heir to the throne, the future Edward VI.
+Henry married Jane, and between them, they produced the long-awaited male heir to the throne, the future Edward VI.
 Unfortunately, Jane died in childbirth.
 Henry then went through the last of his three wives in quick succession.
 Anne of Cleves, whom Henry married on the basis of a highly flattering portrait which proved to be largely artistic license, was divorced.
 Catherine Howard was accused of adultery and executed.
-And finally, Catherine Parr, who was more nursemaid than wife to the ailing Henry, managed to outlive the king.
+And finally, Catherine Parr, who was more nursemaid than a wife to the ailing Henry, managed to outlive the king.

-At the end of his life Henry grew grossly fat and was in terrible pain from his swollen legs, probably brought on by gout.
-He was carried in a chair while indoors, and hoisted up and down stairs with the aid of elaborate machines, but he still insisted on riding on horseback when traveling.
+At the end of his life, Henry grew grossly fat and was in terrible pain from his swollen legs, probably brought on by gout.
+He was carried in a chair while indoors and hoisted up and down stairs with the aid of elaborate machines, but he still insisted on riding on horseback when travelling.

 Summing up the early Tudors

 Early Tudor Britain was a society in turmoil, both religious and economic.
 Social upheaval and religious strife dominated English public life.
 The prosperity of the early years of Henry VII gave way to terrific economic pressures on the lower classes, though the middle-class merchants and yeomen continued to grow in strength and wealth.